 4. Join the child

 Once you are aware of what state your child is in, you want to try to get an interaction with your child.
-The first step is to join the child in whatever (s)he is doing.
+The first step is to join the child in whatever they are doing.
 If your child is pushing the car back and forth, you get your own car and push it back and forth.
 If your child is running aimlessly around the room, you run aimlessly around the room.

 5. Have fun

 Next try to make what you’re doing fun!
 I recently saw a great example of this.
 A boy was laying snug between some mats on a floor holding a car.
-A Floortimer made “vroom vroom” noises and drove another little car around the child and along the child’s body, stopped at his face and said an enthusiastic “Oh hi!”
-He continued doing this until the child started to anticipate it and replied with “oh hi!” before he did.
+A Floortimer made “Vroom vroom” noises and drove another little car around the child and along the child’s body, stopped at his face and said an enthusiastic “Oh hi!”
+He continued doing this until the child started to anticipate it and replied with “Oh hi!” before he did.

 6. Use high affect

 Using high affect simply means exaggerate your expression with the goal to connect.
 So in the last example, the Floortime practitioner was emphatically and enthusiastically ‘vrooming’ the car around and very excitedly saying “Oh hi!”
-His eyes were bright and he was very “into it” in order to connect with a child who seemed unresponsive.
+His eyes were bright and he was very ‘into it’ in order to connect with a child who seemed unresponsive.